mkoskinas/Job-Search-AI-Agent/README.md

 - 🎤 Text-to-Speech: Listen to responses with integrated TTS support.

 ## Description
 This application is designed to act as a virtual job search and CV consultation assistant.
-It combines job searching through scraping LinkedIn job posts, advanced filtering via text vectorisation and similairty search, CV analysis with job description matching, and AI-powered recommendations to help job seekers optimise their applications.
+It combines job searching through scraping LinkedIn job posts, advanced filtering via text vectorisation and similarity search, CV analysis with job description matching, and AI-powered recommendations to help job seekers optimise their applications.

 The key functionalities include: